 The main result is a simple rule to check whether an inventory control system is consistent.
-Here, consistency means that the mass balances for the entire plant and units are satisfied.1 In addition, we usually want the inventory control system to be self-consistent.
-Self-consistency means that consistency is satisfied locally, without the need to rely on control loops outside the unit.
-Consistency is a required property, because the mass balances must be satisfied in a plant, whereas self-consistency is a desired property of an inventory control system.
-In practice, an inconsistent control structure will lead to a situation with a fully open or closed control valve and the associated control loop cannot fulfill or attain the control set point.2
+Here, consistency means that the mass balances for the entire plant and units are satisfied.
+In addition, we usually want the inventory control system to be local-consistent.\ Local-consistency requires, in addition to consistency, that all inventories are regulated locally, without the need to rely on control loops outside the unit.
+Consistency is a required property, because the mass balances must be satisfied in a plant, whereas local-consistency is a desirable property of an inventory control system.
+In practice, an inconsistent control structure will lead to a situation with a fully open or closed control valve and the associated control loop cannot fulfill or attain the control set point.